 A. Graduate Curriculum Committee

-The Graduate Curriculum Committee reviews and evaluates existing and proposed curricula (new degree program proposals, current degree program modifications, disestablishment of degree programs; new concentration proposals, current concentration modifications, disestablishment of concentrations; new certificate program proposals, current certificate program modifications, disestablishment of certificate programs; new courses, course modifications, course deletions) for all graduate degrees and concentrations and graduate certificates in the HIDA approval the dean.
+The Graduate Curriculum Committee reviews and evaluates existing and proposed curricula (new degree program proposals, current degree program modifications, disestablishment of degree programs; new concentration proposals, current concentration modifications, disestablishment of concentrations; new certificate program proposals, current certificate program modifications, disestablishment of certificate programs; new courses, course modifications, course deletions) for all graduate degrees and concentrations and graduate certificates in the HIDA and makes recommendations regarding for approval to the dean.
 As part of its examination, the committee will review new or revised curricula for duplication of or omissions in courses and programs.

 Schools submit the required materials either via the course approval system for courses or to the associate dean for other curricular/program proposals.
 The associate dean forwards materials within four weeks to the Graduate Curriculum Committee for review during either the fall or spring semester.
 These reviews are conducted electronically when possible.
 Committee members have two weeks to provide feedback on the request and vote via email.
 Once the committee has finished its review, the associate dean reviews and takes appropriate action on behalf of the dean for the HIDA.